dmpop/konbini/README.md

 - *Rename (Lower Case)* renames photos using the jhead tool and change the file extension to lower case.
 The tool renames photos using the *YYYYMMDD-hhmmss* format (e.g., *19701101-115530*).
 Right-click on the desired photo, choose **Konbini → Rename using EXIF Datetime (Lower Case)**.
 - *Rename (Upper Case)* renames photos using the jhead tool and change the file extension to upper case.
 The tool renames photos using the *YYYYMMDD-hhmmss* format (e.g., *19701101-115530*).
 Right-click on the desired photo, choose **Konbini → Rename using EXIF Datetime (Upper Case)**.
 - *Recompress* recompresses photos using the jpeg-recompress tool.
+- *RAW to JPG* converts currently selected RAW file to the JPG format.
+Right-click on the desired photo, choose **Konbini → RAW to JPG**.
 - [Expose](https://github.com/Jack000/Expose) is a tool for generating static photo galleries.
 Switch to a directory contaning photos you want to publish and run the `expose` command.

 ## Installation